Cileunyi–Sumedang–Dawuan Toll Road: Construction

+As of July 2023, both ends of the toll road have been connected and it was opened by the President of Indonesia Joko Widodo and the Chief Director of Citra Karya Jabar Tol Co.
+Ltd., Mohamad Jusuf Hamka.

 Sections

-With the completion of the toll road, it is expected to shorten the travel time between Bandung and Sumedang.
+With the completion and opening of the toll road on 11 July 2023, it is expected to shorten the travel time between Bandung and Sumedang.
 At the same time share the traffic load on Cadas Pangeran Road which is always crowded and will be connected to the Cikopo-Palimanan Toll Road, which is part of the Trans Java Toll Road.
 The toll road will consists of 6 sections, concession of Section I is held by Shanghai Construction Group, Wijaya Karya and Waskita Karya, while concessions for Section II-VI are held by Citra Marga Nursaphala Persada (IDX:CMNP):